BerkaySimsek1/movie_app/README.md

 # Movie App

 This is a movie app that allows users to browse and search for movies, as well as save their favorite movies to a list.
-Also, they can comment on movies, and give points.
+Also, they can comment on movies, and rate movies.

 ## Features